 The high voltage battery will continue to provide some power and work together with the engine to provide peak performance when it is required, such as driving up a steep incline or for high acceleration maneuvers.
 The battery will not be charged nor will electric vehicle range be restored by the engine.
 In either Electric Mode or Extended Range Mode, when the hood is open and the vehicle is moving at low speed or stopped, the engine will run without turning off if the vehicle is on, except when the electric drive unit is in N (Neutral).
-The engine will turn off or remain off when the hood is open in N (Neutral).
-The high voltage battery is neither charged nor discharged when this occurs.
+The engine will turn off or remain off at low vehicle speed in N (Neutral).
+The high voltage battery is not charged when this occurs.
+Under these conditions, the high voltage battery can still be discharged based on the vehicle loads such as A/C, or 12-volt loads.

 In either Electric Mode or Extended Range Mode, if there is a high voltage battery fault, the engine may run without turning off to generate needed electricity.
 The malfunction indicator lamp will turn on.
-See Malfunction Indicator Lamp (Check Engine Light) ⇒ 109.
+See Malfunction Indicator Lamp (Check Engine Light) ⇔ 109.